EFWA 2026 PROJECT DESIGNERS

 Palu Fashion Figure 2022

+In addition to his design work, Heaven is also dedicated to supporting pageant queens, helping them present their best selves through his creative vision.
 The name of his brand, “NENJAKA,” originates from the Kaili language of Central Sulawesi, Indonesia, meaning “very bright.”
 It perfectly reflects Heaven’s ambition, creativity, and the radiant spirit he brings to every creation.

 As an 82-year-old farmer’s wife, my life and art have always been intertwined with the rhythms of the land.
 For over sixty years, I have explored the textures, colours, and stories that emerge from fabric and thread.
 Textile art has been both my creative voice and my constant companion — a way to express the quiet beauty, endurance, and transformation that come from a life lived close to nature.